 10th Conference on Videogame Sciences and Arts

-Videojogos 2018, the Conference on Videogame Sciences and Arts will be held on November 21 and 22, organised by the Faculty of Fine Arts of the University of Porto, and the Society of Video Games Sciences (SPCV).
+Videojogos 2018, the Conference on Videogame Sciences and Arts will be held on November 21, organised by the Faculty of Fine Arts of the University of Porto, and the Society of Video Games Sciences (SPCV).

 The annual conferences of the SPCV promote scientific culture, research, and the videogame industry in Portugal.
 These conferences are attended by researchers and professionals in the expanded field of videogames, to disseminate work and exchange experiences between the academic community and industry.